-The frequency of the products doesn’t really matter if they are all sh*t products.
-It is better to have 1 great product with amazing potential, rather than 10 shit products that will never sell.
+The frequency of the products doesn’t really matter if they’re all shit products.
+It is better to have 1 great product with amazing potential, rather than 10 crap products that will never sell.
 So lets deep dive into the quality of these products.

 In order to stay unbiased about the products selected, I simply looked at the latest two products posted for both services.